 This expression will be resolved to Wayne

-Alternative if Empty of Missing
+Alternative If Empty of Missing

 If you want to handle empty or missing JSONPath queries, use the || operator.